Executive Committee

 Glenn Eric Singleton

 Glenn Eric Singleton has devoted over thirty years to constructing racial equity worldwide and developing leaders to do the same.
 Author, thought leader, and strategist, he is the creator of Courageous Conversation™ a protocol and framework for sustained, deepened dialogue, and Beyond Diversity™, the curriculum that has taught hundreds of thousands of people how to use it.
 Glenn is the Founder and President of Pacific Educational Group, Inc. (PEG), an agency that guides leadership development in education, government, corporation, law enforcement, and community organizing.
 He is the award-winning author of Courageous Conversations About Race; A Field Guide for Achieving Equity in Schools, Third Edition; and MORE Courageous Conversations About Race.
 Glenn has trained law enforcement leaders with the U.S. Embassy in Western Australia and established the Courageous Conversation South Pacific Institute and the Courageous Conversation Aotearoa Foundation, both located in Auckland, New Zealand.
 For eight years, he served as an adjunct professor of educational leadership at San Jose State University.
 Glenn has been a guest lecturer at Harvard University and has instructed faculty, students and administrators at the University of Minnesota, New York University School of Medicine, and the LBJ School of Public Affairs at the University of Texas.
 A graduate of the University of Pennsylvania and Stanford University, Glenn is Board President of the Courageous Conversation Global Foundation and the Founder and National Advisory Board Member of the Foundation for a College Education of East Palo Alto, CA. He is a member of Phi Beta Sigma Fraternity, Inc. and 100 Black Men.
-He currently resides in Washington, D.C.
+He lives in Washington, D.C.

 Kebharu Smith

 Kebharu Smith is the Director of Amazon’s Counterfeit Crimes Unit (CCU), an international team of lawyers, investigators, and analysts whose mission is to disrupt and dismantle counterfeit organizations by targeting them through external enforcement efforts.
 Before joining CCU, Kebharu served as Senior Corporate Counsel with the DOJ’s Computer Crime and Intellectual Property Section (CCIPS).
 Before that role, he served as an Assistant United States Attorney (AUSA) and Assistant District Attorney (ADA) in Houston.
 Kebharu is a Life Member of Alpha Phi Alpha Fraternity, Inc., an alumnus of Thurgood Marshall School of Law (at Texas Southern University), and a member of the National Bar Association and the National Black Prosecutor’s Association.
-Kebharu and his wife, Mignon Smith, enjoy traveling, sailing, original art, and theatre and serve as Ambassadors for the Smithsonian’s National Museum of African-American History and Culture.
+Kebharu and his wife, Mignon Smith, enjoy traveling, sailing, original art, and theatre and serve as Ambassadors for the Smithsonian’s National Museum of African American History and Culture.

 Brandon Todd